pranavs1911/TractionNeckBrace/README.md

 The initial project involved a research of the numerical solution of the forward/ inverse kinematics of the 2RPS - 1PRS parallel platform.
 Various parallel platforms such as 2PRU - 1PRS, 3PRS, 3RPS parallel platforms were analyzed and their kinematic equations were analyzed.

+The 2RPS - 1PRS platform was decided as the ideal structure for the traction neck brace after comparing the degrees of freedom and the kinematics of the other parallel actuated platforms mentioned before.

+## Analytical Solution.m
+Developed closed form solutions (forward/inverse kinematics) for the 2RPS - 1PRS parallel actuated platform.

 ## kin.m
 Contains a version of the analytical kinematics solution for the 2RPS -1PRS parallel platform where I developed the vector matrices in each limb and analyzed the kinematics.